GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/inference-ref-arch/online-inference-gpu/vllm-podsnapshots-reference-architecture.md

 Pod's logs and by a correct response to a request.
 The RTX Pro 6000 result was measured with manifests that are not included in this repository.

+The RTX Pro 6000 variant in this repository was later validated end to end on a GKE Autopilot cluster where Image streaming had not yet cached the container image.
+Each new node spent about four minutes pulling the image, so `PodScheduled` to `Ready` was 401 seconds for the cold start and 255 seconds for the restore onto a newly provisioned node.
+From the container starting to `Ready`, the cold start took 164 seconds and the restore less than one second.
+The restored Pod's `PodRestored` condition was set 17 seconds after its container started.
+The first request that the test could send to the restored Pod, 16 seconds after its container started, was answered in 2.3 seconds.
+The first request to the cold-start replica, sent after its snapshot was uploaded, took 1.6 seconds, and later requests to either replica took 0.4 seconds.

 ## Getting Started

 A practical, step-by-step guide to deploying this architecture can be found in